-Table 4 illustrates the proposed number of dwelling units when considered together with the Casertano Development Corporation Official Plan and Zoning Amendment Files OP.07.001 and Z.09.038 would total 3,211 residential units or 95.2% of the total number of residential units projected over the entire "Jane Street Corridor" area.
+Table 4 illustrates the proposed number of dwelling units that when considered together with the Sandra Mammone Official Plan and Zoning Amendment Files OP.09.006 and Z.09.037 would total 3,211 residential units or 95.2% of the total number of residential units projected over the entire "Jane Street Corridor" area.
 In addition, the City has received other development applications (e.g. Tesmar Holdings Inc. and Delisle Properties Limited, the latter having recently appealed their applications on February 11, 2014) and development interests from other stakeholders within the "Jane Street Corridor" area.
-This is considered a disproportionate allocation of residential units on two sites within the Jane Street Corridor Area thereby limiting the development potential of other lands within the "Jane Street Corridor" area and undermining the intensification implementation strategy and policies established by the draft VMCSP and VOP 2010.
+This is considered a disproportionate allocation of residential units on two sites within the "Jane Street Corridor" area, thereby limiting the development potential of other lands within the Jane Street Corridor Area and undermining the intensification strategy and policies established by the VOP 2010 and the draft VMCSP.

 Furthermore, it is recognized that within the "Jane Street Corridor" area there is an existing 4 ha commercial/office condominium building development and a 1.1 ha office site currently under construction, which will unlikely redevelop in the near future, however could redevelop in the long term.
-If the land areas of these sites (total 5.1 ha) are excluded from the Jane Street Corridor area (resulting in a Jane Street Corridor area size of 16.25 ha), the development proposal will yield 1,397 residential units and utilize 41.4% of the total number of units on 12.2% of the land within the "Jane Street Corridor" area.
+If the land areas of these sites (total 5.1 ha) are excluded from the Jane Street Corridor area (resulting in a Jane Street Corridor area size of 16.25 ha), the development proposal will yield 1,814 residential units and utilize 53.7% of the total number of units on 15.1% of the land within the Jane Street Corridor area.
 This would undermine the planned density structure of the secondary plan.
 Consequently, the proposed density is considered inappropriate.